ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 int nr_threads = *std::max_element(shape + 1, shape + shape_length);
 linear_layer_and_activation << <1 , nr_threads >> > (d_weights, d_biases, d_inputs, d_z, d_activations, d_shape, shape_length);
 ```
+One additional thing I added is to set the `nr_threads` varialbe to the maximum number of neurons of all the layers.
+This part is basically just there to avoid wasting threads.
+We could also launch the kernel with 1024 threads(depending on your GPU) but then most of the threads wouldn't be doing any work.

 ## 6. Evaluating Results
 ```c